vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 ./client-programs/bin/educates-linux-amd64 create-cluster --version=3.0.0
 ```

 If you have built and pushed to the local image registry the package bundles for `educates-installer`, you will need to tell the CLI to use the package bundles and images from the local image registry rather than those hosted on GitHub container registry.
+This can be done by specifying the version to be `latest`.

 ```
 ./client-programs/bin/educates-linux-amd64 create-cluster --version=latest